programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 self.grid = mesa.space.MultiGrid(width, height, True)
 ```

 We instantiate a grid with width and height parameters, and a boolean as to whether the grid is toroidal.
-Let’s make width and height model parameters, in addition to the number of agents, and have the grid always be toroidal.
+Let’s make width and height model parameters, in addition to the amount of agents, and have the grid always be toroidal.
 We can place agents on a grid with the grid’s `place_agent` method, which takes an agent and an (x, y) tuple of the coordinates to place the agent.

 ```python
 self.grid.place_agent(a, (x, y))